When does reinforcement learning stand out in quantum control? A comparative study on state preparation: Introduction

-While there is currently a frenetic attempt to apply reinforcement learning and other machine-learning-based algorithms \cite{Wang.16,Carleo.17, Deng.17,Carrasquilla.17,Lijun.17,Hsu.18} to a wide range of physics problems, a fundamental question arises: under what situation the reinforcement learning is the most suitable method?
-As examples, we consider problems related to quantum control of a qubit.
-The goal of these problems is typically to steer the qubit toward a target state under certain constraints, and the mismatch between the final qubit state and the target state naturally serves as both the cost function used in the SGD or Krotov methods, and the reward that can be applied in the reinforcement learning procedure.
-Our question then becomes: under different scenarios of constraints, which algorithm is the best?
-In this work, we compare the efficacy two commonly-used traditional methods: SGD and the Krotov method, and two algorithms based on reinforcement learning: Q-learning (QL) and deep Q-learning (deep QL or DQL), under situations with different types of control constraints.
+In this paper, we consider problems related to quantum control of a qubit.
+The goal of these problems is typically to steer the qubit toward a target state under certain constraints.
+The mismatch between the final qubit state and the target state naturally serves as the cost function used in the SGD or Krotov methods, and the negative cost function can serve as the reward function in the reinforcement learning procedure.
+Our question then becomes: under different scenarios of constraints, which algorithm works best?
+In this work, we compare the efficacy of two commonly-used traditional methods: SGD and the Krotov method, and three algorithms based on reinforcement learning: tabular Q-learning (TQL) \cite{Sutton}, deep Q-learning (DQL) \cite{Mnih.15}, and policy gradient (PG) \cite{Sutton.00} , under situations with different types of control constraints.

-In \cite{Bukov.18}, the Q-learning technique has been applied to the problem of quantum state preparation, revealing interesting physics of different stages of quantum control.
-The problem of preparing a desired quantum state from a given initial state is on one hand simple enough to be investigated in full detail, and on the other hand containing sufficient physics allowing for various types of control constraints.
-We therefore take quantum state preparation as the platform that our comparison of different algorithms are based on.
-While detailed description of the quantum state preparation is provided in Results, we briefly introduce the four algorithms we are comparing in this work here.
-(Detailed implementations are provided in the Supplemental Material.)
+In Ref.~\cite{Bukov.18}, the Q-learning techniques (TQL and DQL) have been applied to the problem of quantum state preparation, revealing different stages of quantum control.
+The problem of preparing a desired quantum state from a given initial state is on one hand simple enough to be investigated in full detail, and on the other hand contains sufficient physics allowing for various types of control constraints.
+We therefore take quantum state preparation as the platform that our comparison of different algorithms is based on.
+While a detailed description of quantum state preparation is provided in Results, we briefly introduce the five algorithms we are comparing in this work here.
+(Detailed implementations are provided in the Methods and Supplementary Method 1.)